genesiscommunitysuccess/servertraining-seed-simple/README.md

-# devtraining-alpha-simple
+# servertraining-seed-simple

-Answer-key of the Developer Training.
-From the [devtraining-seed](https://github.com/genesiscommunitysuccess/devtraining-seed), this is the complete application built during the [developer training](https://docs.genesis.global/secure/getting-started/developer-training/training-intro/) and can be used as a reference for it.
+Initial project for Genesis Application to support [server developer training](https://learn.genesis.global/docs/getting-started/server_training/ssdt-intro/).
+If you want to see the complete application built during the training use this [repo](https://github.com/genesiscommunitysuccess/servertraining-alpha-simple) as a reference.

 # Building, Running, Starting, and Testing
 From the command line, cd into the root directory of the project and then follow these steps.